 SUSE Linux Enterprise Desktop versions 13.0 and earlier.

 Debian 7.6 and earlier.

-Some operating systems require additional configuration to run the Live Editor.
+In addition, some operating systems require additional configuration to run the Live Editor in MATLAB versions R2016a through R2019a.
 If you are unable to run the Live Editor on your system, Contact Technical Support for information on how to configure your system.

 Classes — Classes are not supported in the Live Editor.
 Create